htong7/recipe_generator/README.md

 Special thanks to all the open-source libraries and tools that made this project possible, including `pandas`, `scikit-learn`, `SentenceTransformer`, `Annoy`, and Ollama.

 ---

-I hope this helps!
-If you need any further modifications or details, feel free to ask.